ylabbe/robopose/README.md

 # Note on GPU parallelization

 Training and evaluation code can be parallelized across multiple gpus and multiple machines using vanilla `torch.distributed`.
 This is done by simply starting multiple processes with the same arguments and assigning each process to a specific GPU via `CUDA_VISIBLE_DEVICES`.
-To run the processes on a local machine or on a SLUMR cluster, we use our own utility [job-runner](https://github.com/ylabbe/job-runner) but other similar tools such as [dask-jobqueue](https://github.com/dask/dask-jobqueue) or [submitit](https://github.com/facebookincubator/submitit) could be used.
+To run the processes on a local machine or on a SLURM cluster, we use our own utility [job-runner](https://github.com/ylabbe/job-runner) but other similar tools such as [dask-jobqueue](https://github.com/dask/dask-jobqueue) or [submitit](https://github.com/facebookincubator/submitit) could be used.
 We provide instructions for single-node multi-gpu training, and for multi-gpu multi-node training on a SLURM cluster.

 ## Single gpu on a single node
 ```